West Ottawa High School: Band and Orchestra

-The West Ottawa Band and Orchestra program is divided into four bands (Symphony, Wind Symphony, and Concert) and three orchestras (Concert Orchestra, Symphony Orchestra, and Chamber Orchestra).
+The West Ottawa Band and Orchestra program is divided into three bands (Symphony, Wind Symphony, and Concert) and three orchestras (Concert Orchestra, Symphony Orchestra, and Chamber Orchestra).

 The West Ottawa Marching Panthers participate in the Michigan School Band & Orchestra Association (MSBOA) District 10 Marching Festival, the area Christmas Parade, Tulip Time Parades, and Memorial Day Parade.

-In addition, West Ottawa High School holds the West Ottawa Percussion Ensemble.
-In 2007, and again in 2008, the ensemble was named best in the state, and given the opportunity to perform at the Michigan Youth Arts Festival at Western Michigan University.
+The high school is home to the West Ottawa Percussion Ensemble, which was named best in the state in 2007 and 2008, and was given the opportunity to perform at the Michigan Youth Arts Festival at Western Michigan University.

 Choir

 Choirs include the Vocalaires, Men Of West Ottawa, West Ottawa Select Women's Ensemble, Bella Voce and Bel Canto.

 Theatre

 Each year, West Ottawa Theatre presents 3 productions: a large-scale fall musical, a large-scale winter or spring play, and a middle school musical.
 West Ottawa is Troupe 5081 in the International Thespian Society.